 For scholars, submitting a manuscript to an academic journal is somewhat like a trust fall exercise.
-After spending months, maybe even years, carefully crafting a paper and then selecting a journal to pursue publication in, scholars must let their manuscript metaphorically “fall” into the arms of that journal with hopes that it will be caught by the editors and carefully handled during peer review.
+After spending months, maybe even years, carefully crafting a paper and selecting a journal to pursue publication in, they must let their manuscript metaphorically “fall” into the arms of that journal with the hope that it will be caught by the editors and carefully handled during peer review.

 Okay, this may be a bit of an exaggerated metaphor… but you get where we’re going here.